-OSEP identifies a Section 618 data submission as accurate if the State has submitted data that meets all the edit checks for the specific data collection.
-The edit checks for each Section 618 data collection are identified in the Part B Data Edits and Part C Data Edits documents available to States in Office of Management and Budget (OMB) MAX.
+OSEP identifies a Section 618 data submission as accurate if the State/ entity has submitted data that meets all the edit checks for the specific data collection.
+The edit checks for each Section 618 data collection are identified in the Part B Data Edits and Part C Data Edits documents available to States/ entities in Office of Management and Budget (OMB) MAX.
 The majority of these edit checks are incorporated into the business rules in ESS and EMAPS.
-Specific business rules or edit checks are outlined in the EDFacts Business Rules Guide and the EMAPS user guides on www.ed.gov/edfacts.
+Specific business rules or edit checks are outlined in the EDFacts Business Rules Guide and the EMAPS user guides available through the EDFacts Initiative website.
 A list of these edit checks for the MOE Reduction and CEIS data collection are provided in Appendix B.